svaani/survey_in_reactjs/README.md

 The DB is created using normal forms.

 The app is deployed over firebase hosting server after minifying the files.

+It's done in react hooks and used material-ui of react to apply responsiveness.

 Overall time taken is almost 30+ hours due to DB structuring, firebase integration and API details.